BLUEBL0B/Secret-Sing-Box/Docs/README-EN.md

 > [!CAUTION]
 > Passwords, UUIDs, paths and other data in the image above are for example purposes only.
 Do not use them on your server.

-The script will show your client links in the end, it's recommended to save them.
+In the end, the script will show your links to client configs and to subscription page, it's recommended to save them.

 -----